grislyeye/three-meet/pages/rules/rolling.md

 </header>

-A **save** represents an attempt to resist a spell, a trap, a poison, a disease, or a similar threat.
+A **Save** represents an attempt to resist a spell, a trap, a poison, a disease, or a similar threat.

-When you are asked to make a **save**, make a [check](pages/rules/rolling.md?id-checks) to avoid harm.
+When you are asked to make a **Save**, make a [Check](pages/rules/rolling.md?id-checks) to avoid harm.

-The difficulty is determined by the threat.
-For example, the power of a spell. the concentration of a poison or virulence of the disease.
+The [Difficulty](#difficulty) is determined by the threat.
+For example, the power of a spell, the concentration of a poison, or virulence of the disease.

 Success means you avoid the threat, or suffer reduced harm.